Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer: C**

 Variables with the `const` and `let` keyword are _block-scoped_.
 A block is anything between curly brackets (`{ }`).
 In this case, the curly brackets of the if/else statements.
-You cannot reference a variable outside of the block it's declared in, a ReferenceError gets thrown.
+You cannot reference a variable outside of the block it\'s declared in, a ReferenceError gets thrown.

 <div align="right">
     <b><a href="#javascript-coding-practice">↥ back to top</a></b>